deepak-appinventiv/checkpoint_doc/docs/quivio/components/iconButton.md

 # IconButtons

 The `IconButtons` component is a versatile button designed specifically for use cases where buttons contain only icons.
-It provides customizable styles, optional SVG support, and robust accessibility options.
+It provides customizable styles, optional SVG support.

 ## Usage